keskival/universal-embodiment/README.md

 It also allows empathy, better prediction of what others plan and how they will act, and true collaboration in a living world.
 The living world is an ocean of agency, not a single-player game for which classic RL was designed for.

+Since large models are data-defined, and this isn't an exception, this could be described as a scheme to synthesize intemtional agentic token sequences from observing the living world across multiple modalities.

 ## Applications

 This framework has applications in all complex and unstructured environments, at least in following domains: